zaphosting/docs/docs/rimworldtogether-mods.md

 ## Uploading Mods

 Now that you have mods ready, you can begin by connecting to your gameserver via FTP.
-Read our [Access via FTP](gameserver-ftpaccess.md) to learn how to do this.
+Read our [Access via FTP](gameserver-ftpaccess.md) guide to learn how to do this.

 With your FTP client now ready, navigate to the following directory:
 ```